Latest posts by Simon Jones (see all)

-To truly engage with employees in a learning setting, managers need to understand how they want to learn.
+To truly engage with employees in a learning setting, managers need to understand how they want to learn, and sculpt communications accordingly.
 They also need to support them at all times, and provide them with incentives such as short-term goals and gamified coursework.

 Sculpt your corporate story

 Before you can bring storytelling into your internal communications, you need to define your corporate story.
 A mission statement is a good start, but it should go further – ultimately feeding into the culture of the company.